dogweather/forkful/content/en/elixir/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?

-Writing to standard error (stderr) in Elixir is a method of directing error messages and diagnostics separate from the main output (stdout).
-Programmers use stderr to debug and handle errors without cluttering the program's main output, making it easier to identify and address issues.

 ## How to:
 In Elixir, you can use `IO` module functions such as `IO.puts/2` and `IO.warn/2` to write messages to standard error:

 ```elixir